JovianX/Service-Hub/README.md

 ## Service Hub for Kubernetes
 JovianX **Service Hub** is a DevOps tool to create on-demand services using Helm and Kubernetes.

+## Features:
+- Allow users to deploy ApplicationSets from tempaltes
+- Set TTL for applications and Helm releases
+- Monitor the http endpints for service health
+- Set placement and context-based rules for helm releases

 ### Serivce tempalte example: